 Built upon an interdisciplinary foundation, my research integrates biophysics and organismal biology to understand the functionality and emergence of complex functional systems in nature.
 That is, how specific physical and mechanistic principles underlie the origination of novel designs under natural selection, as well as how they govern the diversification of organismal design.
-To address these questions fundamentally relevant to the organization of biological systems, my research integrates biomechanical experiments and modeling at the interface of organismal biology and biophysics.
-With a life-long interest in natural history (especially invertebrates, amphibians and reptiles), I have worked with multiple model systems across a range of size scales (arthropods, bacteria, hagfish cells).
+With a life-long interest in natural history (especially invertebrates, amphibians and reptiles), I have worked with multiple model systems across a range of size scales (e.g., arthropods, bacteria, and hagfish slime gland cells).

 Evolutionary biomechanics of insect flight